Updated privacy overview -

 Storage and retention

-• Extension history is stored locally in the extension context and can also be cleared from the extension-side flow.
+• Extension history is stored locally in the extension context and can be requested, cleared, or deleted only through allowed AIChemy-origin bridge flows.

 Extension